-The primary cause for all mesotheliomas is asbestos exposure.
-Asbestos is a fibrous mineral used to produce fire-proof products.
-Before the dangers of asbestos became known, workers in the industries that made or used the mineral were often exposed every day to microscopic asbestos fibers in the air they breathed.
-The fibers became embedded in the tissue of the lungs and mesothelium, where they provoked the cellular release of cancer-causing proteins.
+Asbestos fibers are naturally occurring fibrous minerals that were commonly used in construction and thermal insulation as a fire retardant until the 1970s.
+Before the dangers of asbestos became known, workers in the industries that made or used the mineral were often exposed to microscopic asbestos fibers in the air they breathed.
+The fibers became embedded in the tissue of the lungs and mesothelium, eventually leading to the development of mesothelioma or pleural disease.

-Mesothelioma can occur many years after the last exposure to asbestos.
-Because its symptoms are so much like those of other common, less deadly diseases, mesothelioma is often diagnosed late in its course.
+Mesothelioma can develop many years after the last exposure to asbestos, and its symptoms are much like those of other common, less deadly diseases.
+Because of this, mesothelioma is often diagnosed late in its course.